martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 (PTO) to check if the Bad Salt packet was injected by an attacker, and a valid response arrives from the actual server.

-After waiting, the client verifies that the Client Initial Hash field matches its record of the Initial it sent, and that the Integrity Tag correctly authenticates the content of the Bad Salt packet.
-If either of these tests fail, the client SHOULD assume packet corruption and resend the Initial Packet.
+After waiting, the client checks the Integrity Tag using its record of the Initial it sent.
+If this fails, the client SHOULD assume packet corruption and resend the Initial packet.

-If the verification steps succeed, the client SHOULD attempt to connect with one of the listed standard versions.
-It SHOULD observe the privacy considerations in {{first-connection}}.
+If the verification succeeds, the client SHOULD attempt to connect with one of the listed standard versions.
+It SHOULD observe the privacy considerations in
+{{first-connection}}.
 It MUST include a version_aliaising Transport Parameter in the Client Hello, that enumerates the aliased version and parameters it just tried to connect with.

 Once it sends this transport parameter, the client MUST NOT attempt to connect with that aliased version again.